Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

-A look at two families, Nutchey and Ward, farming "Tuerong Park", "Tuerong", and "Hadlow" covering the years 1938 thru 1975.
-Includes notes of interest other families, especially Wilson researchers, with early maps and ownership details.
+Full Tuerong history, plus a look at two families, Nutchey and Ward, farming "Tuerong Park", "Tuerong", and "Hadlow" covering the years 1938 thru 1975.
+Includes notes of interest to all Tuerong researchers.
+Includes early maps and ownership details.
+Added in Mar 2018

 Includes a small original poem "Sheepsick and Hungry, Exhausted and Dry" touching on the lives of those who battled the Tuerong.